hovermind/XF/xf-anatomy.md

 * **MainPage class constructor** => calls InitializeComponent(), which then calls the `LoadFromXaml()` method that extracts the XAML file (or its compiled binary) from the .NET Standard library
 * **`LoadFromXaml()`** => initializes all the objects defined in the XAML file

+## Relationship between classes, properties, and XML
+A Xamarin.Forms class (such as ContentPage or Label) appears in the XAML file as an XML element.
+Properties of that class—including Title on ContentPage and seven properties of Label—usually appear as XML attributes.